 With the above, you’ll want to keep your fruit and vegetable intake up.
 Being in a different climate and environment, being in contact with a lot of people, perhaps partying a lot; these things can all take a toll on our immune system, and can lead to us getting sick or not feeling so good.
 Keeping micronutrient levels up can help to prevent these issues, so you can continue to enjoy your holiday.

 Also, if you are keeping your fat and/or carbs relatively low, you’ll need something to go alongside your protein source.
 So as mentioned above, adding a big salad to your steak can be a good option to keep the meal enjoyable, as well as providing fibre, vitamins and minerals, without going over the top calorie wise.
+Fruit can also be a tasty, convenient snack to have during the day.

 4. Win When You Can.
 Accept it When You Can’t.